-Safety Feature: To prevent your battery from draining while charging, leaving you stranded, some inverters incorporate a safety feature that cuts off power to the inverter once a certain internal temperature is reached, i.e., before the battery is completely dead.
-Another important safety feature that is beneficial and is present in some models is the surge protector, which cuts power if a power surge or overload is detected.
+Safety Feature: To prevent your battery from draining while charging, leaving you stranded, some inverters incorporate a safety feature that cuts off power to the inverter once a specific internal temperature is reached, i.e., before the battery is completely dead.
+Another important safety feature that is beneficial and is available in some models is the surge protector, which cuts power if a power surge or overload is detected.

-Types of Inverters
+Typer of Inverters

-Modified Sine Wave Power Inverter:
+Modified Sine Wave Power Inverter

-Pure Sine Wave Power Inverter:
+Pure Sine Wave Power Inverter

 Two Types of Pure Sine Wave Inverters